Maverick236/obs-websocket-kw-args/docs/OBS_SETUP.md

 1. Open OBS.
 2. Tools → WebSockets Server Settings (or obs-websocket Server Settings).
 3. Configure:
   - Enable WebSocket server: checked
   - Server Port: `4455` (or any free port you prefer)
   - Enable Authentication: checked
-   - Server Password: `Almave7` (or a secure password — must match `config/system.yaml`)
+  - Server Password: set a secure password — do NOT commit it to the repository.
+Use an environment variable called `OBS_PASSWORD` locally and a GitHub Actions repository secret named `OBS_PASSWORD` for CI.
 4. For legacy/v4 compatibility (compat server): either disable it, or set a different port so it does not conflict with the main server.
 5. Click Apply, then restart OBS.